JorgeGolo/owldotaskcollabs/README.md

 ### Local Frontend Setup

-1.  **Prerequisites.
-Make sure you have the following installed on your system:
+1.  **Prerequisites**.
+Make sure you have the following installed on your
+    system:

         - Node.js and npm/yarn
         - Git

-2.  **Clone the Repository.
+2.  **Clone** the Repository.

     ```bash
     git clone https://docs.github.com/es/repositories
     cd [repository-name]
     ```

-3. Frontend Configuration (React + Next.js)
+3.  **Frontend Configuration** (React + Next.js)

     ```bash
     npm install
     # or if you use yarn
     yarn install
     ```

-4 .
-Configure environment variables: If you wish to actively participate in local project testing, you can join our Discord server and request the specific .env test files for that purpose.
+4 . **Configure environment variables**: If you wish to actively participate in local project testing, you can join our Discord server and request the specific .env test files for that purpose.

-5 .
-Run development mode:
+5 . **Run development mode**:

     ```bash
     npm run dev
     # or if you use yarn
     yarn dev
     ```

-6 .
-Additional Considerations:
+6 . **Additional Considerations**:

 - Frontend-Backend Communication: The frontend communicates with the backend via API routes.
 - PWA (Progressive Web App): The project includes PWA functionalities.
+The
-The _app.js file registers the Service Worker (sw.js) for the PWA.
+  \_app.js file registers the Service Worker (sw.js) for the PWA.
 During development, the Service Worker is unregistered to avoid conflicts.
 - package.json Scripts: Familiarize yourself with the scripts defined in package.json, such as dev, build, start, and generate-routes.
 The build script also runs a script to generate static routes for PWA pre-caching.
 - Project Structure: The main frontend source code is commonly organized within src/, including components/, assets/, styles/, and context/.
 Page files are located in pages/.
-The _app.js file initializes all pages and is where the Service Worker registration is included.
+The \_app.js file initializes all pages and is where the Service Worker registration is included.
 - Versioning: The project version is set in package.json.

 ### Prettier

 Collaborators on this repository use **Prettier** (as a Visual Studio Code